Soccer-Matic reaction to 'criminal' challenge was justified - Mourinho

 "What are the consequences of his push?
 Nothing.
 The consequence for Matic from the tackle?
 It could be the end of his career.
 A criminal tackle."

-Mourinho accused Sky Sports of partiality, referring to when the broadcaster played a series of clips of controversial incidents involving Chelsea forward Diego Costa alongside the caption 'Costa Crimes'.
+Mourinho accused Sky Sports of impartiality, referring to when the broadcaster played a series of clips of controversial incidents involving Chelsea forward Diego Costa alongside the caption 'Costa Crimes'.

 "If you call Diego Costa's actions against Liverpool (when he received a three-game ban for a stamp on Emre Can) a crime, the minimum you have to say is this (Barnes' challenge) is a criminal tackle.